AChalukov/Project_Flask/README.md

 # Project Flask
-A description will be added soon
+A description will be added soon as well optimisations